sdesabbata/r-for-geographic-data-science/docs/index.md

 This approach should allow not simply to use the materials but to easily edit and create your version in the same computational environment.
 To develop your materials, modify the code in the repository and run the `src/Docker_Make.sh` from the repository folder again to obtain the updated materials.

 The [RMarkdown](https://rmarkdown.rstudio.com/) [@R-rmarkdown] code used to create the materials for this book and the lecture slides can be found in the `src/book` and `src/slides` folders, respectively.
-The files are used to generate the [Bookdown](https://bookdown.org/) [@R-bookdown] book and [IOSlides](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) slides.
-The `src/utils` folder contains the IOSlides templates and some style classes used in the RMarkdown code.
+The files are used to generate the [Bookdown](https://bookdown.org/) [@R-bookdown] book and [xaringan](https://github.com/yihui/xaringan) slides.
+The `src/slides` folder contains the `xaringan` templates and styles used in the RMarkdown code.

 ```bash